ericasare1/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-Eric Asare, Ph.D is a data scientist with over 15 years experience.
-He loves dogs, being around kids, and nature.

-![reviews](../../img/certifacates.jpg)

 I am intrigued by data for its enormous potential to provide powerful insights to solve pressing problems.
 For the past 15 years, I have been applying varied statistical/econometric methods and data visualizations on different forms of data to solve problems.
 I am passionate about investing in continuous education to prepare me to solve the complexities of data now and its evolution tomorrow.
 I would love to find the right opportunity to express my skills in a win-win situation.

+![reviews](../../img/certifacates.jpg)